StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 * **Action: Alert**: These functions are manually triggered within the context of an alert, enabling users to process and act on alerts within TheHive.

+!!! note "Multiple types allowed"
+    A function can have one or multiple types.

 ## Function modes

 A function in TheHive can operate in one of three modes: